Close The Door on Inefficiency

-WAVE’s support encompasses a range of services from refrigeration, HVAC and M&E design to project management and technical evaluation services.
+WAVE’s support encompasses a range of services from Refrigeration, HVAC, Design, Project management and technical evaluation services.
 Our analysis goes beyond simple cost comparisons, incorporating factors such as emissions, energy expenditure, and operational impact.

-The client is a global retailer known for providing high-quality products at affordable prices.
-With a strong emphasis on efficiency and customer satisfaction, the retailer has carved out a prominent position in the retail industry.
-Currently Operating in 11 different countries, the retailer offers a diverse range of goods, including groceries, household essentials, and specialty items.
-Sustainability is a core value for the client.
+ALDI Süd is a global retailer known for providing high-quality products at affordable prices.
+With a strong emphasis on efficiency and customer satisfaction, ALDI Süd has carved out a prominent position in the retail industry.
+Currently Operating in 11 different countries, ALDI Süd offers a diverse range of goods, including groceries, household essentials, and specialty items.
+Sustainability is a core value for ALDI Süd.
 The company strives to minimize its environmental impact by implementing eco-friendly practices throughout its operations, including efficient energy usage, waste reduction, and responsible sourcing.
-They actively support initiatives that promote sustainability and social responsibility.
+ALDI Süd actively supports initiatives that promote sustainability and social responsibility.

-As sustainability becomes increasingly important in the industry the client retailer embarked on a mission to enhance efficiency and reduce their environmental impact.
+As sustainability becomes increasingly important in the retail industry, ALDI embarked on a mission to enhance efficiency and reduce their environmental impact.
 One key aspect of their strategy was to introduce doors on chilled display cases across their entire store estate.
-This article examines how this retailer partnered with WAVE to achieve their sustainability goals, offering insights into the challenges faced, the implementation process, and the positive outcomes obtained.
+This case study examines how ALDI partnered with WAVE to achieve their sustainability goals, offering insights into the challenges faced, the implementation process, and the positive outcomes obtained.

-The client aimed to cut indirect CO2 emissions by improving energy usage in their stores.
+ALDI aimed to cut indirect CO2 emissions by improving energy usage in their stores.
 They had already surpassed their target sustainability target to have 25% of their estate operating on CO2 by the end of 2020.
 The next step was to cut indirect CO2 emissions through a reduction in energy consumption.
-WAVE and the Client explored and identified fitting refrigerated display cases with doors would offer significant energy savings.
-The client then committed to utilizing doors on all new and refurbished stores from the beginning of 2021.
+WAVE identified fitting refrigerated display cases with doors would offer significant energy savings.
+ALDI commit to utilizing doors on all new and refurbished stores from the beginning of 2021.
 The challenge was to find a solution that would be to evaluate and select the optimal solution to maximise energy reduction, while also considering capital costs and total cost of ownership.

 To address the challenge of reduction of energy consumption, the concept was simple.
 By fitting doors this would reduce energy consumption through reduced refrigeration duties and increased evaporator temperatures.
-WAVE supported the client in a series of store trials aimed at retrofitting open chilled display cases with light acrylic doors.
+WAVE supported Aldi and a series of store trials aimed at retrofitting open chilled display cases with light acrylic doors took place.
 While this initial approach showed some promise, it became apparent that it did not provide the desired energy savings.